Banu Hamdan: History

 The Hamdan was mentioned in Sabaic inscriptions as qayls of Hashid, who later acquired control over a part of Bakil and finally gave their clan name to tribal confederations including Hashid and Bakil.

-At least a portion of the Hamdan sent a deputation, led by the poet Malik ibn Namat and the prince Abu Thawr Dhu'l-Mashar, the Islamic prophet Muhammad in 631 seeking an alliance with him.
+At least a portion of the Hamdan sent a deputation, led by the poet Malik ibn Namat and the prince Abu Thawr Dhu'l-Mashar, to the Islamic prophet Muhammad in 631 seeking an alliance with him.
 More Hamdani tribesmen submitted to Islam during the expedition to the Yemen led by Muhammad's cousin and son-in-law Ali in 631 or 632.
 Muhammad placed the Bakil tribesman as his deputy over the Hamdan.
 The tribe largely remained loyal to the early Muslim state during the Ridda wars which broke out following Muhammad's death in 632.

 The Hamdani soldiers who settled in Kufa during and after the Muslim conquest of Iraq became fervent supporters of Ali during his caliphate in 656–661, and his sons Hasan and Husayn after him.
 During the Battle of Siffin in 657, they contributed some 12,000 men to Ali's army against his opponent Mu'awiya ibn Abi Sufyan of Syria, and their leader, Sa'id ibn Qays al-Hamdani, played a prominent role in the battle.
 Other notable members in Kufa during the following period included Amir ibn Shahr and the poet A'sha Hamdan.

+The conversion of the Hamdan by Ali, and their subsequent close association with him, has led the Hamdan to be historically close to Shi'a Islam, initially espousing Isma'ilism, and eventually becoming partisans of Zaydism.

 Branches

 Hashid and Bakil

 Today still in the same ancient tribal form in Yemen, Hashid and Bakil of Hamdan remain in the highlands of Upper Yemen living in Sana'a in the south to and including Sa'ada in the north, living in al-Jawf in the east to Hajjah in the west, including 'Amran in between.

+The two groups have existed for over a millennium, and as of 2018 numbered over a million members.
+Historically they have dominated northern Yemen, although sometimes at odds with each other.
+They became supporters of Yemeni Zaydism, being dubbed "the wings of the imamate", but exchanged their support for wide-ranging autonomy for themselves.
+The Hashid are divided into seven major tribes—al-Usaymat, Idhar, Kharif, Bani Suraym, Sanhan, and Hamdan—while the more scattered and less organized Bakil into over fifteen major tribes.

 Banu Yam

-Banu Yam settled to the North of Bakil in Najran (today in Saudi Arabia).
+Banu Yam settled to the north of Bakil in Najran (today in Saudi Arabia).
 It also branched into the tribes: the 'Ujman plural of "AlAjmi" who inhabited eastern Saudi Arabia and the Arabic Gulf coast.

+The Hatim family, which led the Yam, established the Isma'ili Hamdanid dynasty at Sanaa at the turn of the 12th century, in rivalry to the Sulayhids.
+From the 12th century on, the Hamdanids began to shift towards acceptance of the Zaydi Imams of Yemen.